maoberlehner/markus-oberlehner-net/content/blog/network-stubs-and-timers-with-nightwatch-and-cucumber.md

 In my previous article about [automated acceptance testing with Cypress](https://markus.oberlehner.net/blog/automated-acceptance-testing-with-cypress-and-vue-network-stubs-and-timers/) I explored the possibilities of the `cy.route()` and `cy.clock()` commands.
 Because I fell in love with how easy it is to stub network requests and manipulate JavaScript timeout functions (like `setTimeout` and `setInterval`) with those two commands, I began to feel bad about not having this functionality in Nightwatch.js und Cucumber.js powered acceptance tests.

-Making the switch to Cypress in all of my projects, isn't possible for two reasons: changing your testing framework isn't a small task to begin with and furthermore, full blown support for the Gherkin syntax is a must have in my book.
+Making the switch to Cypress in all of my projects isn't possible for two reasons: changing your testing framework isn't a small task to begin with, and full-blown support for the Gherkin syntax is a must-have in my book.
 So I started to think about ways of how to integrate network stubs and mock timers into my existing Nightwatch.js and Cucumber.js powered test setup.

-In the following article I'll show you a basic approach for mocking XHR requests and JavaScript timers, in combination with a Nightwatch.js and Cucumber.js powered test workflow.
-I'll not go into too much detail about the general Nightwatch.js configuration, if you're interested in that, you can check out the [GitHub repository for this article](https://github.com/maoberlehner/network-stubs-and-timers-with-nightwatch-and-cucumber) or one of [my previous articles about this topic](https://markus.oberlehner.net/tags/acceptance-tests/).
+In the following article, I show you a basic approach for mocking XHR requests and JavaScript timers, in combination with a Nightwatch.js and Cucumber.js powered test workflow.
+We don't go into too much detail about the general Nightwatch.js configuration; if you're interested in that, you can check out the [GitHub repository for this article](https://github.com/maoberlehner/network-stubs-and-timers-with-nightwatch-and-cucumber) or one of [my previous articles about this topic](https://markus.oberlehner.net/tags/acceptance-tests/).

 <div class="c-content__figure">
   <div class="c-content__broad">